thosgood/this-weeks-finds/markdown/101-151/week115.md

 1) Greg Egan, Diaspora, Orion Books, 1997.

-The main character of this book, Yatima, is a piece of software\... and a mathematician.
+The main character of this book, Yatima, is a piece of software... and a mathematician.
 The tale begins in 2975 with ver birth as an "orphan", a citizen of the polis born of no parents, its mind seed chosen randomly by the conceptory.
 Yatima learns mathematics in a